Skip to content

 **This idea sprouts from the founder of the discipline History of Religions (who happened to have his office on the 3rd floor of my seminary), Mircea Eliade.
 Eliade noted how often people would consider themselves The People.
 Others were “over there” and “less.”
 In the center of their village, they’d plant a pole, the Center of the World.

 I got to thinking, that’s typical and okay.
 We all live where we do with our people.
 It’s common.
 It happens all over and again and again.
 But where is the center of the surface of the Earth?
 It is anywhere.
 It is everywhere.
-Personal and extensive, it is the “one within” in everyone.
+Extended and made personal, it is the “one within.”
 Ideally, we get to be that wherever we are, whoever we are.***

 Subscribe